Divorced UK and EU head for new Brexit fight over N Ireland - NewsBreak

 “We constantly face generalized accusations that we can’t be trusted and that we aren’t a reasonable international actor,” Frost added — a response to EU claims that the U.K. is seeking to renege on the legally binding treaty that it negotiated and signed.

-Post-Brexit tensions have crystalized into a worsening fight over Northern Ireland, the only part of the U.K. to share a land border with an EU country, which is Ireland.
+Post-Brexit tensions have crystalized in a worsening fight over Northern Ireland, the only part of the U.K. to share a land border with an EU country.
 Under the most delicate and contentious part of the Brexit deal, Northern Ireland remains inside the EU's single market for trade in goods, in order to avoid a hard border with EU member Ireland.

+That means customs and border checks must be conducted on some goods going to Northern Ireland from the rest of the U.K., despite the fact they are part of the same country.

-The U.K. government soon complained the arrangements weren't working, saying the rules impose burdensome red tape on businesses.
+The U.K. government soon complained the arrangements weren't working.
+It said the rules and restrictions impose burdensome red tape on businesses.
 Never short of a belligerent metaphor, 2021 has already brought a “sausage war,” with Britain asking the EU to drop a ban on processed British meat products such as sausages entering Northern Ireland.

 The bloc has agreed to look at changes to the Protocol, and is due to present proposals on Wednesday.
 Before that move, Britain raised the stakes again, with Frost demanding sweeping changes to the way the agreement is governed.

-In his speech in the Portuguese capital, Frost said the Protocol “is not working.”
+In a speech in the Portuguese capital, Frost said the Protocol “is not working.”

 “It has completely lost consent in one community in Northern Ireland,” he said.
 “It is not doing the thing it was set up to do – protect the Belfast (Good Friday) Agreement.
 In fact it is doing the opposite.
 It has to change.”

+He said the role of the EU court “means the EU can make laws which apply in Northern Ireland without any kind of democratic scrutiny or discussion.”

-The EU is highly unlikely to agree to the change.
+The EU is highly unlikely to agree to the U.K. demand.
 The bloc's highest court is seen as the pinnacle of the free trade single market, and Brussels has vowed not to undermine its own order.

-Ireland's Deputy Prime Minister, Leo Varadkar, said Britain's demand was “very hard to accept.”

-“I don’t think we could ever have a situation where we had another court deciding what the rules of the single market are," he said.
+Ireland’s Europe minister, Thomas Byrne, said the bloc's members would “stay completely calm, we stay unified, but we stay firm in our objectives.”

+He said the EU would try to make the trade arrangements work better, but dismissed the issue of the European court's role as “completely theoretical.”

 Some EU observers say Britain's demand to remove the court's oversight shows it isn't serious about making the Brexit deal work.

-Frost repeated the U.K.'s threat to invoke Article 16, a clause allowing either side to suspend the agreement in exceptional circumstances.
-That would send already testy relations into a deep chill and could lead to a trade war between Britain and the bloc — one that would hurt the U.K. economy more than its much larger neighbor.
+If the U.K. went through with Frost's threat to invoke Article 16, a clause allowing either side to suspend the agreement in exceptional circumstances, it would send already testy relations into a deep chill and could lead to a trade war between Britain and the bloc — one that would hurt the U.K. economy more than its much larger neighbor.

-The economically tiny but symbolically charged subject of fish, which held up a trade deal to the final minute last year, is also stoking divisions now.
+The economically minute but symbolically charged subject of fish, which held up a trade deal to the final minute last year, is also stoking division now.

-France wants its EU partners to act as one if London wouldn’t grant more licenses for small French fishing boats to roam close to the U.K. crown dependencies of Jersey and Guernsey, just off France’s Normandy coast.
+This week France was rallying its EU partners for a joint stance and action if necessary if London wouldn’t grant more licenses for small French fishing boats to roam close to the U.K. crown dependencies of Jersey and Guernsey that hug France’s Normandy coast.

 In France’s parliament last week, Prime Minister Jean Castex accused Britain of reneging on its promise over fishing.